acbsp/bonafide.guru/en/contents.rst

 with sound mind without any persuasion, force or ompulsion from anybody.".*

-However there appear such "so-called disciples" who try to show Srila Prabhupada as "disable", in order to justify their "*crime*" - illegal position of *diksha-guru*.
+However there appear such "so-called disciples" who try to show |SP|
+as "disable", in order to justify their "*crime*" - illegal position of *diksha-guru*.

 In some sense we all in this material world are "criminals" since we